mossmatters/BIOL6302/Week1_TreeThinking/ReadMe.md

 ### Questions
-1. What species is sister to the Jackfruit, _Artocarpus heterophylla_?
+1. What species is sister to the Jackfruit, _Artocarpus heterophyllus_?
 Hint: it could be more than one!
 1. Rotate the nodes of the phylogeny so that the two species of subgenus _Prainea_ appear next to each other on the tree.
 1. Are all of the subgenera monophyletic?
 2. Which subgenus has the least amount of molecular evolution?